bjdash/apic-docs/tester/make-an-api-call.md

 ### **Environment**

-You can select and environment to run your APIs from the dropdown present at the top right corner of the **Request** panel.
-Select an environment will allow you to switch between contexts, for example your local system, test environment or production system etc. Know more about how to use environments here.
+You can select an environment to run your APIs from the dropdown present at the top right corner of the **Request** panel.
+Selecting an environment will allow you to switch between contexts, for example your local system, test environment or production system etc. Know more about how to use environments here.

 ### **Save request**